-- Debatable whether this applies when you have an actual actor playing a character whose appearance is created by special effects.
-Andy Serkis has played three of the most famous examples:
+- Andy Serkis has played three of the most famous examples:

 - Pretty much any Kaiju movie qualifies as this.

 - Godzilla.
-Both the original Japanese version (who was played by a guy in a rubber suit... as well as an animatronic head used for close-ups in later films) and the CGI version of the 1998 remake.
+Both the original Japanese version (who was played by a guy in a rubber suit... as well as an animatronic head used for close-ups in later films) and the CGI versions of the 1998 and 2014 American remakes.

 - The titular stars (yes, there were two of 'em) of Rodan were played both by guys in rubber suits and by large puppets.

 - Mothra herself is an animatronic puppet.
 Though, later films also use CGI for the flying scenes.

 - Baby Irys was an animatronic puppet... and the main villain of the film Gamera 3: Awakening of Irys.
 Irys' adult form uses a mixture of "guy in rubber suit" and CGI for the flying scenes.
 Gamera himself is also this trope.